efkann/pssh-extractor/README.md

 https://pssh-extractor.vercel.app

 This is an open-source website where you can quickly extract the Protection System Specific Header (PSSH) by using the initialization file.
 There are generally 2 PSSH extracted.
 Widevine and Playready.
-You can go to Axinom and validate your PSSH.
+You can check [Emarsden's tool](https://emarsden.github.io/pssh-box-wasm/decode/) to validate your PSSH.
 This site is for educational purposes only and does not guarantee anything.

 Built with Next.js and Tailwind CSS and deployed to Vercel.